DataDevils/DataBootCamp/docs/Streamflow_Task1.md

 ##### Adjust the aesthetics of your plot

-* Change the title to something meaningful, such as “Neuse Streamflow near Clayton, NC”
+* Double-click the chart title and change it to something meaningful, such as “Neuse Streamflow near Clayton, NC”
 * Add a y-axis label: **Design** -> **Add Chart Element** -> **Axis Titles** -> **Primary Vertical**
   * Enter something useful like "Streamflow (cfs)"
 * Change the y-axis bounds:

   * Set the maximum to 23,000; note the minimum drops to -2000.
-Change the minimum to 0
+Change the minimum back to 0.

   * Set the display units to *Thousands*.